Why It Works

 To Assemble the Cookies: Flip half of cookies upside down and pipe on approximately 1/4 ounce filling (no need to measure; this can be done by eye).
 Once half the cookies have been "filled," any excess filling can be redistributed as needed.
 Top with remaining cookies and transfer finished sandwich cookies to an airtight container.

 Refrigerate cookies 15 minutes to harden filling.
 If temperatures in your kitchen routinely climb above 70°F (21°C), the cookies are best stored in the fridge; bring a few to room temperature as needed to serve.
 Stored this way, cookies will last about 1 month.
 If your kitchen is generally cooler than 70°F, after chilling, cookies can be stored at room temperature for up to 1 week.

 Stand mixer fitted with paddle attachment, rolling pin, docking tool (optional), pastry brush, half sheet pan, owl-shaped cutter or other small shaped cutter (see note), disposable pastry bag

-I love this owl-shaped cutter, which is about the size of a Keebler Elf (1 inch wide and 3 1/4 inches long), but you can use whatever cutter you have on hand.
+I love this owl-shaped cutter at Amazon, which is about the size of a Keebler Elf (1 inch wide and 3 1/4 inches long), but you can use whatever cutter you have on hand.
 Just bear in mind that the yield, and the amount of filling required, will vary dramatically if you choose a significantly larger shape.